readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

   URL of official source project website (if any): ...
   URL of official source project repository (if any): ...

-  Describe attempts of reaching the owner of the documentation project:
+  Describe attempts of reaching the owner(s) of the documentation project:
   ...